julienXX/julienxx.github.com/_drafts/resque-with-rustlang.md

 The full code for the following examples can be found [here](https://github.com/julienXX/rust-resque-example).

 [Resque](https://github.com/blog/542-introducing-resque) is a popular solution in the Ruby world to process background jobs.
-It uses Redis as a backend to store jobs in queues.
+The great thing with it is the fact it uses Redis as a backend, making it easy to share jobs with workers written in other languages.

-What I really like about Resque is that I can process jobs in other languages than Ruby if needed.
-Let's see how we can write a Resque worker with the Rust programming language.
+In this article we'll see how we can write a fully functionnal Resque worker in Rust.
+This will allow us to either use Resque entirely with Rust, enqueue a job in Ruby and perform it with Rust or vice versa.

-## How Resque works?
+## How does Resque works?

 Resque jobs are enqueued in a Redis list using the `RPUSH` command.
-A Resque job is represented internally with a JSON string containing two keys, one for the job class name and one for its arguments.
+A Resque job is represented internally with a JSON string containing two keys, one for the job class name and one for its arguments (or payload in Resque terms).

 ```json
 {